-Laura and I (Tom) only learned of the accident a few days back.
-We were heavily shocked and really didn’t know what to expect when seeing Jan for the first time.
-I have known Jan since we were kindergarteners and seen many ups and downs along the way, but nothing even remotely like this accident.
-I am more than happy to see that he is doing well and mentally preparing for the road ahead of him.
+Laura and I (Tom) only learned of the accident a few days back, were heavily shocked and really didn’t know what to expect when seeing Jan for the first time.
+I have known Jan since we were kindergarteners and seen many ups and downs on the way, but nothing coming even remotely as close as this accident.

 Though the future will be different from what all of us could have ever imagined, Jan and Zivile are mentally preparing for their new life ahead.

-When we walked into his room this morning at 10 am, Jan woke up, opened his eyes and said, “Good morning guys!
+When we walked into his room this morning at 10 am, Jan woke up, opened his eyes and said: “Good morning guys!
 Is breakfast ready yet?”
 And so we all had breakfast.